jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 You were introduced to some basic command line functions earlier.
 We looked at those without really explaining them properly, so let's dig a little deeper into command lines.

-The Command Line Interface (CLI) is a powerful way of interating with a computer.
+The Command Line Interface (CLI) is a powerful way of interacting with a computer.
 Imagine you have a folder full of images and you want to move those that have "_final_" in their name somewhere else.
 In the GUI, this could take a while.
 In the command line it's a single command.

 CLIs work by running the command you type, plus the arguments you give it.
-Arguments can be mandatory or optional (and therfore called options).
+Arguments can be mandatory or optional (and therefore called options).
 A typical command might look like:

 |maclin|
 ``cp -r my_dir my_dir2``